- Chart

 - Intense competition from established and emerging restaurant chains.

-- Rising labor and food costs.
+- Rising food and labor costs.

-- Regulatory changes affecting the restaurant industry.
+- Regulatory changes impacting the restaurant industry.

 Competitors and Market Share